lucapette/website/content/writing/my-programming-principles.md

   to speed faster.
 - Idioms.
 Every codebase has its ways of doing things.

-You now have a basic map I can use to choose a new path and repeat this process to improve my understanding of the codebase I just started working on.
+I now have a basic map I can use to orient myself.
+I often repeat the process a few times before I start making any change.

 ### Facts > Assumptions